APN-Pucky/rolling-ansible-container/README.md

   * Overhead of ansible (and thereby python).
 However, they can be purged after the installation if one aims for a clean production container.
   * No linear installation history
   * Older code will remain in the docker, unless ansible `state: latest` is used.
+  * Docker caches might not be used as efficently